GavinFrazar/teleport-challenge/README.md

 ## joblib

-A library for managing jobs.
+This prototype provides a job management library - joblib.
 See [the joblib README](joblib/README.md)

 ## Tests